mabelbe2/daily/README.md

 ```
 Then the hostOutputDeviceNum is 4, go to project's `config.properties` and change `hostOutputDeviceNum` value to be 4.

-## ## SoundBoard setup (passing sound to mic)
+## SoundBoard setup (passing sound to mic)
 Using the open source [UniversalSoundBoard project](https://github.com/sethmachine/universal-sound-board), its usage in this project is to feed a sound file to the virtual microphone.

 Following the instruction [building instructions](https://github.com/sethmachine/universal-sound-board#Building) and [Running the server](https://github.com/sethmachine/universal-sound-board#running-the-server).
 I believe this project does not need to setup sink and source together.
 (Though I did follow all the steps, so if you run into a problem, maybe you also need to do [setting up a sink](https://github.com/sethmachine/universal-sound-board#setting-up-a-sink) and [wiring the sink to the source](https://github.com/sethmachine/universal-sound-board#wiring-the-sink-to-the-source) in the given order.

 Next follow [Setting up a source](https://github.com/sethmachine/universal-sound-board#setting-up-a-source).
 For source, use the same channel setup for the guest input in "Virtual Audio devices setup" section in this README.md, in this example, BlackHole 2ch.
-Note the return audioMixerId, set this audioMixerId value in the project `config.properties`'s `guestMicInputSourceId` field.
+Note the returned audioMixerId, set this audioMixerId value in the project `config.properties`'s `guestMicInputSourceId` field.

 Test setup is success, open System Preferences ->sounds ->Input, make sure the source input channel is selected (Blackhole 2ch in this example), there should be fluctuation in input level while playing audio file by following  [Play an audio file through the microphone](https://github.com/sethmachine/universal-sound-board#play-an-audio-file-through-the-microphone)
 # Emulator Setup
 Both devices should be use API 31 (S, Android 12) as per the demo app requirement.
 ## Host Device
 Before setting up emulator, set the System Preferences -> sound -> set Both Sound Effects and Output to sunflower 2ch(should match channel for  `hostOutputDeviceNum`) , Input to blackhole 16ch (this is an unused channel, just to avoid two device using same channel).
 If you want to change these channel setup for the emulator, you need to shut down and change the channels and then cold reboot, as Android emulator only set the audio and camera setting at the beginning, any changes you need will require cold reboot.

 At Virtual Device Configuration, click Advanced Setting on the bottom left, and Camera setting: front camera -> emulated, back camera -> anything but emulated.
 Create or cold reboot if existing devices.
 ### UDID